 20-item folder listing cap — The official server returns a maximum of 20 items per folder listing, making it impractical for folders with many files.

-Preview status — The official Work IQ OneDrive server is in preview; tool names and parameters may change.
-The previous ODSP combined server was already deprecated (March 13, 2026).
+Preview status — The official Work IQ OneDrive MCP server remains in public preview as of May 2026; tool names and parameters may change.
+The previous ODSP combined server was deprecated March 13, 2026.
+Agent 365 went GA May 1, 2026 (the broader platform), but Work IQ MCP itself has not been declared GA.

 Security vulnerabilities — Community security audits have found critical vulnerabilities in some implementations, including bearer token exposure and insufficient input validation.
 Choose implementations carefully.